prisma/specs/errors/Readme.md

 #### Lift commands

 ```
-Oops, an error occured!
+Oops, an unexpected error occured!
 Find more info in the error reports:
-• **prisma-error-TIMESTAMP.md**
-• **prisma-error-TIMESTAMP.zip**
+**/path/to/dir/prisma-error-TIMESTAMP.zip**

 Please help us fix the problem!

-Copy the error report and paste it as a GitHub issue:
+Create a new GitHub issue and attach **prisma-error-TIMESTAMP.zip** to it:
 **https://www.github.com/prisma/lift/issues**

-Please attach **prisma-error-TIMESTAMP.zip** to the issue too.

 Thanks for helping us making Prisma 2 more stable! 🙏
 ```